VysotskiVadim/VysotskiVadim.blog/_drafts/calculate-lint-version.markdown

 ## Select version number

-The linter version should be compatible with Android Gradle Plugin version, aka **AGP**.
+The linter version should be compatible with the Android Gradle Plugin version, aka **AGP**.

 Find the version of your AGP.
 Open root `build.gradle` and find **com.android.tools.build:gradle:**.